Making Sense of the Los Angeles Lakers' Post-LeBron Free-Agency Moves

 But this past go-round, they rocketed up to No. 12 on the defensive leaderboard—by no means something to sniff at for a franchise devoting so many minutes to up-and-coming players still learning how to operate at the sport's highest level.

-Behind Ball's incredible off-ball work and remarkably quick hands, Brandon Ingram's improvements as a perimeter stopper and Caldwell-Pope's willingness to assume tough nightly assignments, they finally depressed opposing shooting percentages and elected not to gamble in disadvantageous situations so they could improve on the defensive glass while minimizing their fouling habits.
+Behind Ball's incredible off-ball work and remarkably quick hands, Ingram's improvements as a perimeter stopper and Caldwell-Pope's willingness to assume tough nightly assignments, they finally depressed opposing shooting percentages and elected not to gamble in disadvantageous situations so they could improve on the defensive glass while minimizing their fouling habits.

 Now, they're leaning into that identity.